Mists (Xenakis)

-Mists is a composition for piano by Iannis Xenakis.
+Mists is a composition for the piano by Iannis Xenakis.
 It was written in 1980, and was premiered on April 16, 1981, by Roger Woodward, to whom it is dedicated.
 Its duration is approximately 12 minutes.

 Background

 Mists was composed in response to a commission from Australian pianist Roger Woodward, and was presented to Woodward as a "personal gift".
 It was Xenakis's third work for solo piano, following Herma (1961) and Evryali (1973).
 Xenakis would go on to dedicate two additional works to Woodward: Keqrops for piano and orchestra (1986), and Paille in the Wind, for cello and piano (1992).
-According to Xenakis biography James Harley, the work was inspired by nature, "the title being suggested in the music by the scattered clouds of notes in the stochastic sections, and perhaps in the rolling waves of ascending scales".
+According to Xenakis biographier James Harley, the work was inspired by nature, "the title being suggested in the music by the scattered clouds of notes in the stochastic sections, and perhaps in the rolling waves of ascending scales".

 Material and form

 In the preface to the score, Xenakis wrote that the work is based on two ideas.
 The first is the use of scales and their cyclic transpositions, which are explored either melodically or via stochastic distributions.
 The second is the use of arborescences, "bush-like clusters of melodic lines".
 Using these statements as a starting point, writer Ronald Squibbs identified the source of pitch material as a scale which spans the range of the piano, and which is subject to transposition and rotation.
 Versions of this scale manifest themselves through three main types of textures: 1) continuous random walks, which consist of linear, stepwise motion through a scale with the direction and speed varying unpredictably; 2) discontinuous random walks, where pitches in a scale and their rhythmic placement are chosen via probability distributions, resulting in sonic "clouds;" 3) the arborescences, lines that branch out in multiple directions.

 The work can be divided into three sections, all of which are frequently interrupted by silences.
-The first opens with a succession of continuous random walks presented canonically, with rhythmic variations yielding complex polyrhythms, followed by two- and four-voice walks.
+The first opens with a succession of continuous random walks presented canonically, with rhythmic variations yielding complex polyrhythms, followed by two and four-voice walks.
 These walks are then interspersed with arborescences, followed by a transitional passage which leads into the second section, which is characterized by discontinuous random walks.
 These are notated by placing stemless note heads around elongated stems that mark sixteenth and eighth notes.
 The third section alternates the three types of textures, and includes a dramatic return of the continuous random walks in four-part form, with voices crossing polyrhythmically.
 James Harley wrote: "This is not music of accumulating momentum, but of moments of often violent intensity, placed into frames of silence.
-Underlying these gestures, though, is a consistency of style and pitch organization that lends coherence to this wild, strangely fascinating music."
+Underlying these gestures, though, is a consistency of style and pitch organization that lends coherence to this wild, strangely fascinating music".

 Material from Mists was reused in both Keqrops and à r.
 (Hommage à Ravel) (1987), Xenakis's fourth and final work for piano.